 Yet these celebrities stand adorned in clothing worth tens of thousands of pounds.
 They display gaudy jewelry worth hundreds of thousands of dollars.
 They wear shoes that cost more than many cars.
 The items that they sport on awards nights are worth enough as would feed a Third World village for a year… or much longer.

-They do all this, yet they see no contradiction in their invocation of the name of a humble carpenter who criticized those who would live for material gain.
+They do all this yet they see no contradiction in their invocation of the name of a humble carpenter who criticized those who would live for material gain.
 Many critics over the years have quoted these words of Jesus as regards the materialistic,

 ‘Again I tell you, it is easier for a camel to pass through the eye of a needle than for a rich man to enter the kingdom of God’.

-I feel that hypocrisy oozes from the pores of those who bequeath Jesus with thanks for making them so excessively wealthy, whilst in parts of the world children starve to death or die from treatable diseases.
+Many will be forgiven for feeling that hypocrisy oozes from the pores of those who bequeath Jesus with thanks for making them so excessively wealthy, whilst in parts of the world children starve to death or die from treatable diseases.

 However, what they should not do is squander their wealth on trinkets and baubles, nor on garments and garnish, when that wealth could instead be used to save lives.
 Yes, they can live without guilt in luxury, but must they live in decadence?

-For those morally corrupt imbeciles, who use microphones in their acts of ethical ineptitude, to then flaunt such opulence in the most public of arenas whilst intimating that a deity and a poor tradesman have somehow deigned to assist them in their acquisition of great wealth, is obscene.
+For those morally corrupt parvenus who use microphones in their acts of ethical ineptitude, to then flaunt such opulence in the most public of arenas whilst intimating that a deity and a poor tradesman have somehow deigned to assist them in their acquisition of great wealth, is obscene.
 Such behaviour speaks volumes about those who engage in the practice.

 Perhaps it is time that the rest of us pay greater attention to the moral conduct of the trendsetters and role-models who generously grace us with their greatness.
 For we are the ones who make them who they are.
 It is us who pay to see their movies.
-It is us who go to their concerts, and buy their songs and merchandise.
-It is our money that is being displayed so callously on the red carpet as they primp and preen and delude themselves into thinking that they are something other than us.
+It is us who go to their concerts and buy their songs and merchandise.
+It is our money that is being displayed so callously on the red carpet as they primp and preen and delude themselves into thinking that they are something other than we are.